Android

 }

-NOTE: When developing against the sandbox environment, set the env property to sandbox.
-When publishing your production application, remove the env property altogether.
+NOTE: When using the sandbox environment, set the env property to sandbox.
+When publishing your production application, remove the env property.

 Display the Select Bank Widget

-While it is possible to launch the Trustly Lightbox without use of the Select Bank Widget, Trustly recommends rendering the Select Bank Widget for an optimal user experience.
-For information on the Select Bank Widget as it relates to the Trustly Lightbox visit Displaying the Bank Widget.
+The Trustly Lightbox can be launched without using of the Select Bank Widget.
+However, Trustly recommends rendering the Select Bank Widget for an optimal customer experience.
+For information about using the Select Bank Widget with the Trustly Lightbox, see Displaying the Bank Widget.

-On the application activity implementation of onCreate call the SDK’s selectBankWidget function to render the Select Bank Widget view.
+1. On the application activity implementation of onCreate, call the SDK’s selectBankWidget function to render the Select Bank Widget view.
+This example adds trustlyWidgetView to theactivity_main.xml file:

 <!-- activity_main.xml -->